lagimik/PartnerCrucible/SecuritySolutionArea.md

 Source | Description | Notes
 :----- | :---------- | :----
+[Microsoft Digital Defense Report 2022](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE5bUvv?culture=en-us&country=us) | The report is the culmination of Microsoft’s vast data and comprehensive research.
+It shares our unique insights on how the digital threat landscape is evolving and the crucial actions that can be taken today to improve the security of the ecosystem | Microsoft
 [MISA](https://www.microsoft.com/en-ca/security/business/intelligent-security-association)| The Microsoft Intelligent Security Association (MISA) is an ecosystem of independent software vendors and managed security service providers that have integrated their solutions to better defend against a world of increasing threats|...
 [Security Blog](https://www.microsoft.com/security/blog/)| Official Microsoft Security Blog |...
 [SCI partner enablement guide](https://assetsprod.microsoft.com/mpn/en-us/security-compliance-identity-partner-enablement-guide.pdf)| Top news, upcoming training, certifications and exams, and additional resources updated ~monthly | PDF Download <br>Requires MPN